FreeCodeCampOKC/fccokc_web/README.md

 # freeCodeCamp Oklahoma Website

-A static website cloned from codeforokc, for the Oklahoma city branch of Free Code Camp.
-Our aim is to teach programming in; HTML, CSS and JavaScript for free.
+The source code for the freeCodeCamp Oklahoma website.
 You can view the website [here](https://www.fccokc.com/).

 ## The Team